Broly1/Windusb/README.md

-# How to create a windows 10 bootble usb installer on linux
+# How to create a windows 10 bootble usb installer on linux and macOS.

 ## Windusb
 This script will split the fat install.wim into smaller parts that fits within the fat32 limit,